 Also, the local effects as a taxpayer and purchaser of goods and services are important.
-In the year 2018 Vapo Group's turnover (including all its legal companies) was 533.7 million euros.
-26 In Finland, the direct taxes payable were 11.7 million euros and the indirect taxes 9.6 million euros.
-The purchases in 2019 were 157 million euros allocated to 18 provinces in continental Finland.
+In the year 2022 Neova Group's turnover (including all its legal companies) was 544.9 million euros.
+In Finland, taxes paid in 2022 were 1,5 million euros.
+The purchases in 2022 were 346 million euros allocated to 18 provinces in continental Finland.